 In chronic aortic regurgitation, visible cardiac and arterial pulsations are common due to the large stroke volume.
 The carotid pulse can commonly be seen.
-The point of maximal impulse, or PMI, is displaced laterally and caudally due to the LV dilation and hypertrophy that occurs.
+The point of maximal impulse (PMI) is displaced laterally and caudally due to the LV dilation and hypertrophy that occurs.
 On auscultation, the typical murmur of aortic regurgitation is a soft, high-pitched, early diastolic decrescendo murmur heard best at the third intercostal space on the left, known as Erb’s Point, on end expiration with the patient sitting up and leaning forward.

 Acute aortic regurgitation will cause a very short, early diastolic decrescendo murmur with the aortic and left ventricular pressures equalized quickly, as the left ventricle has not had time to dilate or hypertrophy.
 Because increased left ventricular filling pressure and systemic vasoconstriction limit peripheral runoff, a wide pulse pressure is not typically seen in acute aortic regurgitation.
 [HTH 14e - Chapter 47: p25B]

 Peripheral Signs – Aortic Regurgitation

 The peripheral signs of aortic regurgitation are mostly due to the increased stroke volume and wide pulse pressure seen in aortic regurgitation.